jonathanstowe/LibraryCheck/README.md

          die "Cannot load libsndfile";
      }

+The case above can be more simply written as:

+     library-check('libsndfile', :exception);

+Which will throw an ```X::NoLibrary``` exception rather than return False.

 The implementation is somewhat of a hack currently and definitely shouldn't be taken as an example of nice Perl 6 code.